BulletButcher88/gunky_app/README.md

 # Mission Statment
-## app to conducting a band with

-My brother is in a nice little psychedelic funk band.
-They're a noisy group, lots of rowdy moments and almost all improvised.
+This idea sprung from wanting to make a music app, with Andrew (collaborator), myself and my brother all interested in improvised bands, My brother Ben suggested I make an app that will help his band have a little structure, something that gives some control to the audience.

-He suggested I make an app helps them have a little structure, and gives some control to the audience.
-A controller can let them select a tempo, the key the group is to play in, style of changes, stop, start or pause.
+I've designed a controller can let them select a tempo, the key the group is to play in, style of changes, stop, start or pause.

-At the moment is just a testing page with a remote button opening to a client control browers and a clock to help with a tempo button.
+At the moment this is just a testing page with a remote button opening to a client control browers and a clock to help with a tempo button.

 ## NEXT STEPS

-* Researching socket.io and WebSockets for two clients talk to each other.
+* build a server and perhaps API to send the queue cards from client to client

-* Find collaborators to help building the app. - Andy Simms, a classmate has shown interest.
+* Andy Simms is to help with debugging and building the server

 * Test drive the app with a band.
 Get some feedback and make changes.

-* Make parts of the app editable or customised for users.

 When ready to deploy, I hope to try: https://surge.sh/